Central limit theorem: The generalized central limit theorem

+In other words, if sums of independent, identically distributed random variables converge in distribution to some Z, then Z must be a stable distribution.

 Dependent processes

 CLT under weak dependence

 A useful generalization of a sequence of independent, identically distributed random variables is a mixing random process in discrete time; "mixing" means, roughly, that random variables temporally far apart from one another are nearly independent.
 Several kinds of mixing are used in ergodic theory and probability theory.
 See especially strong mixing (also called α-mixing) defined by $\alpha(n) \to 0$ where $\alpha(n)$ is so-called strong mixing coefficient.

 A simplified formulation of the central limit theorem under strong mixing is: